Flash STU: Fast Spectral Transform Units: Experiments with synthetic data

 \subsection{Linear dynamical systems}

-In a linear dynamical system (LDS), the outputs $\{y_t\}$ of a sequence are generated according to the dynamics equations where $\{u_t\}$ is an (observed) input sequence and $\{x_t\}$ are hidden states of the system.
-The matrices $A,B,C, D$ are called "system matrices" and are unknown to the sequence predictor.
-Typical approaches to learning in this setting scale in complexity with hidden state dimension $d_{\operatorname{hidden}}$ and effective system memory $1/\delta$, where $\rho(A) = 1-\delta$ is the spectral radius of $A$.
-For an in-depth treatment of linear dynamical systems, as well as methods to learn and predict them, see the text~\cite{hazan2022introduction}. \\ \\ The task of sequence prediction in this case is to predict $\hat{y}_{t+1}$ given all the previous inputs and outputs $u_{1:t},y_{1:t}$ and to minimize the loss vs. the ground truth output $y_{t+1}$.
-We evaluate the mean squared error of the STU's predictions vs. other methods where the sequence was generated by a linear dynamical system.

-\paragraph{Experiment details and conclusions.} We apply random inputs to linear dynamical systems with random system matrices with $d_{\operatorname{input}}=d_{\operatorname{output}}=5$ and hidden state dimension $d_{\operatorname{hidden}} = 256$.
+\textbf{Experiment details and conclusions.} We apply random inputs to linear dynamical systems with random system matrices with $d_{\operatorname{input}}=d_{\operatorname{output}}=5$ and hidden state dimension $d_{\operatorname{hidden}} = 256$.
 The transition matrix $A$ is symmetrized and normalized so that $\rho(A) = 0.99$ to give the system an effective memory of $\approx 100$, which is what we set the context length to.
-Such a setting has the properties of (1) long memory and (2) a large hidden state, which we believe to be major sources of complexity in real-world applications. \\ \\ We compare against a standard attention layer, with 8 heads and the ALiBi~\cite{press2022trainshorttestlong} modification, and a diagonal S4 layer~\cite{gu2022efficientlymodelinglongsequences} with hidden dimension equal to $d_{\operatorname{hidden}}$.
+Such a setting has the properties of (1) long memory and (2) a large hidden state, which we believe to be major sources of complexity in real-world applications.

+We compare against a standard attention layer with 8 heads using RoPE (Rotary Position Embeddings)~\cite{su2024roformer} and FlashAttention~\cite{dao2022flashattentionfastmemoryefficientexact}, a diagonal S4 layer~\cite{gu2022efficientlymodelinglongsequences}, and a Mamba-2 layer~\cite{dao2024transformersssmsgeneralizedmodels}.
 All layers have a width of 32 and are trained for 5,000 steps with the RMSProp optimizer.
-Results are plotted in Figure \ref{fig:synthetics-ldsplot} with error bars over 16 trials. \\ \\ We can see that the STU layer is a powerful and robust SSM primitive.
-Both the vanilla STU and its approximate version STU-T are able to reliably achieve small loss in this setting with quick and robust convergence, while the performances of the other methods vary across random seeds.
+Results are plotted in Figure \ref{fig:synthetics-ldsplot} with error bars over 16 trials.

+We can see that the STU layer is a powerful and robust SSM primitive.
+Both the vanilla STU and its approximate version STU-T are able to reliably achieve small loss in this setting with quick and robust convergence, while the performance of the other methods vary across random seeds.
 Note that the width of the STU layer does not need to be as large as $d_{\operatorname{hidden}}$ to perfectly capture the dynamics, which is consistent with theory.
-Furthermore, the STU-T approximation is able to roughly match vanilla STU's performance, even on these multi-input multi-output (MIMO) systems.
+Furthermore, STU-T approximation is able to roughly match vanilla STU's performance, even on these multi-input multi-output (MIMO) systems.